How Many Students Receive Financial Assistance?

 Title IV aid includes grants, loans, or work-study granted from the government usually according to need.
 Learn more here.

-Of the 10,259 undergrads at Amarillo College about 46.0% (4,678 in total) receive some kind of grant aid.
-The average number granted was $3,521.
+44.0% of the 9,854 undergraduate students at Amarillo College get some kind of grant aid.
+This is a total of about 4,293 students getting an average of $3,770 per person.
 The majority in the form of Pell Grants.

 Amarillo College Financial Aid Info